increpare/PuzzleScript/DEVELOPMENT.md

 npm install
 ```

-This will install the packages listed in `package.json`.
+This installs the packages listed in `package.json`.

 Then you should be able to compile the site (outputted to the `./bin/` directory) with